-4.2 Group Executive Board
+4.2 Executive Board

-Under the leadership of the Group CEO, the GEB has executive management responsibility for the business.
-All GEB members (with the exception of the Group CEO) are proposed by the Group CEO.
+Under the leadership of the President of the EB, the EB has executive management responsibility for UBS AG and its business.
+All EB members (with the exception of the President of the EB) are proposed by the President of the EB.
 The appointments are made by the BoD.